 - Sift together the almond flour and powdered sugar and discard any bits that won’t pass through the sifter.

-- Whip the egg whites and Domino® Golden Sugar to a stiff meringue.
+- Whip the egg whites and Domino® Golden Sugar (or granulated sugar) to a stiff meringue.

 - Fold the dry ingredients into the meringue using the macaronage technique.